Germany's largest Media Broadcasting giant adopts Microsoft Azure to build Big Data Analytics solution

 Azure PaaS, Azure Storage, Azure Health Monitor, Azure Traffic Manager, Azure Active Directory, Azure Media Service, Azure App Service

 Our technology expertise in developing cloud-native applications helped modernize the existing system using Azure PaaS.
-A plethora of Azure services were utilized to build the solution by our Azure development experts at Saviant.
+A plethora of Azure services were utilized to build the solution by our Azure big data analytics consultants experts at Saviant.
 The major solution benefits include:

 - Cost-efficient Big Data Management (Go-Live ready) platform built using multiple storage components from Azure’s stable - Blobs, Table Storage, Document DB, and SQL database – were leveraged to build the platform, which reduced monthly storage costs by 93% and increased storage capacity of more than 10 GB per day.